-I’m a PhD candidate at SUNY-ESF, working with Colin Beier and Aidan Ackerman on predictive modeling and visualization with a focus on natural systems.
+I’m a PhD candidate at SUNY-ESF, working on predictive modeling and visualization with a focus on natural systems.
 My current work focuses on using game engines as GIS to visualize large-scale landscapes with a focus on forested systems as a method for scientific communication and outreach.
-Past projects have focused on landscape and community ecology, and have included predictive models of forest biomass from remote sensing data and the landscape-level impacts of ecosystem engineers within New York’s Adirondack State Park, as well as investigating the impact of fertilization on beech bark disease within the White Mountains of New Hampshire.
+Past projects have focused on landscape and community ecology, and have included predictive models of forest biomass from remote sensing data and the landscape-level impacts of beaver within New York’s Adirondack State Park.
 In all of these projects I’ve worked to apply data science techniques to large-scale challenges, frequently serving as the statistical and technical expert within my team.

 State University of New York College of Environmental Science and Forestry | Syracuse, NY